 Teams will be limited to five (5) Home Runs per game.
 If one team has five HR’s before the opposition has hit five, all subsequent HR’s will be a SINGLE.
 If both teams reach the five HR mark, one for one takes over.
 If both teams agree, games can be played without the HRR.
 If one team wants the HRR in place and the other team does not, the HRR WILL BE USED.
 Unless there is a force (runner on first, or first and second, or bases loaded) other base runners DO NOT advance once a HR becomes a single.

 BEER & SUNDAY SOFTBALL:

-The AFSL position on Beer & Sunday Softball has been the same for over three decades.
+The AFSL position on Beer & Sunday Softball has been the same for four decades.
 We ask that everyone respects the laws and that you do not display open liquor at anytime.
 Please play under control, respect the diamonds, facility workers – and each other.

 ANY RULE NOT LISTED HEREIN IS NOT A RULE!